thunder/thunder-distribution/docs/development.md

 The Thunder distributions ships the config_profile module as a dev dependency for easier config updates.
 The workflow for updating config files that are shipped in the distribution should be:
-* Install the latest dev version of Thunder
+* Install the latest development version of Thunder
 * Enable the Config Profile module
   ```
   drush en config_profile